zcash/lightwallet-protocol/README.md

 wallet maintainers, and infrastructure providers who would have to look up the _Ad Hoc_ canonical files for their own use and changes were hard to propagate and communicate.

-This repository IS NOT a specification of the Zcash Light Client protocol.
+This repository IS _not_ a specification of the Zcash Light Client protocol.
 The Zcash Light Client Protocol is described in [ZIP-307](https://zips.z.cash/zip-0307).

 These files are the Protocol Buffers used in that ZIP using [proto 3](https://protobuf.dev/programming-guides/proto3/).